alipay/agentUniverse/docs/guidebook/en/Get_Start/Application_Project_Structure_and_Explanation.md

 └── other project files...
 ```

-The specific meanings of each package directory level are as follows:
+Here's what each package directory level means:
 * app - The main application program code
-  * biz - Your business code, where you can organize the next level of the directory structure as you wish
+  * biz - Your business code, where you can organize subdirectories as needed
   * bootstrap - The entry layer for starting the web server, for starting details refer to server_application.py
   * core - The core layer of LLM agent application components
     * agent - Place the agents you build
     * knowledge - The knowledge you customize and use
     * llm - The LLM (Language Model) you customize and use
-    * memory - The memory you customize and use
+    * memory - The memory sysytem you customize and use
     * planner - The collaborative mode you customize and use
-    * service - Service registration directory
+    * service - Directory for service registration
     * tool - The tools you customize and use
   * test - Directory for tests
-  * web - The upper web layer, currently left blank
+  * web - TThe web layer, currently left empty for future development
 * config - Application configuration code

 ## Using Any Project Directory Structure
-You can adjust the project directory structure according to your preferences and actual circumstances, but please be sure to follow the rules below.
+You can adjust the project directory structure according to your preferences and actual circumstances, but please ensure you follow the rules below.

 ### Bootstrap Startup Directory
-Regardless of the location of your project's startup script, except for testing, please ensure that the application service is started with the following statement:
+Regardless of the location of your project's startup script, except for testing, you should start the application service with the following statement:

 ```python
 from agentuniverse.agent_serve.web.web_booster import start_web_server